MarkHooijkaas/mgit/README.md

 $ mgit --help
 Usage: mgit [options] [dir ...]

-The purpose of sgit is git commands in multiple directories Options can be:
+The purpose of mgit is to manage multiple git clones Options can be:
     -h|--help          display this help and exit
     -v|--verbose       verbose mode.